danmichaelo/cordova-plugin-appinfo/README.md

 cordova-plugin-appinfo
 ---------------------------

-Makes the app version number (android:versionName on Android, CFBundleVersion on iOS) accessible through a new method `navigator.appInfo.getVersion()`.
+Provides a single function `navigator.appInfo.getVersion()` to get the app version number across platforms, using `android:versionName` on Android, `CFBundleVersion` on iOS and the `WMAppManifest.xml` on Windows Phone 8.
+Thanks to [@thomas-mullaly](//github.com/thomas-mullaly)) for the WP8 implementation.

 Can be installed using the [Cordova CLI](http://cordova.apache.org/docs/en/edge/guide_cli_index.md.html):